Core Research Area in Software Engineering

 Lori Pollock, Professor: Program analysis for building better software maintenance tools; Optimizing compilers for modern computer architectures; Software testing.

-Stephen F. Siegel, Assistant Professor: Analysis and verification of concurrent and distributed software systems, Model checking, Scientific computing, Parallel computation
+Stephen F. Siegel, Associate Professor: Analysis and verification of concurrent and distributed software systems, Model checking, Scientific computing, Parallel computation

 ECE Faculty with Software Engineering Interests